law17/resmod-solutions/_pages/about.md

 ## Who We Are

-StrataFlux Energy is an independent consultancy specialising in advanced subsurface modelling and simulation for carbon storage, hydrogen storage, and upstream oil & gas.
+StrataFlux Energy is an independent subsurface consultancy focused on advanced modelling, simulation, and technical analysis for carbon storage, hydrogen storage, and upstream energy systems.

-We provide technical expertise in reservoir simulation, geochemical modelling, reactive transport analysis, uncertainty assessment, and computational workflows to support energy companies, researchers, academic institutions, and project developers.
+We deliver scientifically rigorous reservoir simulation, reactive transport modelling, geochemical analysis, and computational workflows that support informed decision-making across the energy sector.
+Our work helps clients evaluate subsurface performance, reduce uncertainty, and better understand complex flow and storage processes.

-Our mission is to deliver high-quality, technically defensible modelling solutions that improve understanding of subsurface systems, reduce uncertainty, and support informed engineering and research decisions.
+Combining technical depth with practical engineering insight, we support energy companies, researchers, project developers, and academic institutions through high-quality modelling solutions tailored to subsurface energy challenges.

-In addition to consultancy, we provide professional training and technical mentoring in reservoir simulations and geochemical modelling for students, researchers, and professionals looking to build practical modelling expertise.
+Beyond consultancy, StrataFlux Energy is committed to technical capacity development through specialised training, mentoring, and applied learning in reservoir simulation and geochemical modelling.

 ## Our Vision

-To advance reliable, science-driven subsurface energy solutions for carbon storage, hydrogen storage, and traditional oil & gas production.
+To shape the future of subsurface energy through innovation, technical expertise, and scientifically grounded solutions.

 ## Our Mission

-To empower operators, researchers, and students with expert reservoir simulation and geochemical modelling services.
+To support informed subsurface decision-making through advanced modelling, simulation, and technical expertise across the energy sector.

 ## Core Values